climateengine/requests-iap2/README.md

 resp = requests.get(url,
                     auth=IAPAuth(
                         project_id="my-project-id",
-                        server_oauth_client_id="something.apps.googleusercontent.com",
+                        server_oauth_client_id="something.apps.googleusercontent.com",  # optional
                         client_oauth_client_id="something_else.apps.googleusercontent.com",
                         client_oauth_client_secret="client_secret_fjnclakjwencaiewnl"),
                     )
 ```

 ### Caching
-Credentials are cached in a file specified by the `credentials_cache` parameter.
+Credentials are cached in a file specified by the optional `credentials_cache` parameter.
 The default is `~/.requests_iap2_credentials.json`.
 If this file exists, it will be used to load the credentials, and specifying `project_id`, `client_oauth_client_id` and
 `client_oauth_client_secret` will be optional. i.e. you won't need to specify these parameters again: